christoph2497/foreman-installation-and-configuration/README.md

 # Playbook for installation and configuration of Foreman

-This ansible playbook installs a full foreman-katello scenario.
+This ansible playbook installs a full Foreman-Katello scenario.
 The added features are
 - TFTP
 - DNS
 - DHCP